Matched (book): Plot

-Eighteen-year-old Cassia Reyes lives in a futuristic, seemingly utopian world in which the citizens' lives are strictly controlled by the government called "The Society".
+Seventeen-year-old Cassia Reyes lives in a futuristic, seemingly utopian world in which the citizens' lives are strictly controlled by the government called "The Society".
 At the age of seventeen, citizens undergo the process of being "matched" or becoming paired up with another boy/girl selected by the sorters (authorities).
 At the beginning of the novel, Cassia is led to the Match Banquet by her parents.
 She becomes overjoyed when she realizes that her Match is her best friend, Xander Carrow.
 Cassia is excited about their future together.
 When Cassia decides to view the information about Xander, the screen glitches and displays another face: that of Ky Markham, another young man who lives in her borough.
 Later that day, an official visits Cassia to clarify that Xander is her correct match.
 The official reveals that Ky is an aberration: a semi-outcast member of society who usually acquires this identity through committing an "Infraction".
 She tells Cassia that Ky's father committed a serious Infraction, and although Ky was adopted by his aunt and uncle at a young age, he had to retain his identity as an aberration and therefore cannot be matched with anyone.
 Cassia only tells her beloved grandfather, a man nearing his 80th birthday.
 Her grandfather encourages her to find the words within her and gives her a forbidden piece of paper.

 Cassia chooses hiking as her summer recreation activity, and while in the woods she peeks at her grandfather's paper, which has two poems that are not in the Society's allotted hundred poems, a dangerous Infraction.
 Coincidentally, Ky Markham has also chosen hiking, and he spots her in the woods reading the paper.
 He promises to keep her secret and help her destroy the poems after she memorizes them.
 He teaches her how to write words in the dirt, and as they spend more time together, they slowly fall in love.
 Her growing feelings for Ky make her question her relationship with Xander and the wisdom of the matching system; over time, she grows more and more frustrated with the Society's control over her relationship and her ability to express herself through poetry and writing, which is forbidden.
 Meanwhile, the Society raids everyone's homes in order to collect meaningful personal items called "artifacts", which they believe promote inequality.